PARCE-project/PARCE-1/README.md

 To run the protocol, **it is required to previously run a simulation in Gromacs with the system of interest**.
 After that, the following input files are required:

 - A PDB file containing the starting system, including the protein, peptide and solvent. **Ideally renumber the chains to start from position 1 at each chain**
-- A gro file of the PDB template structure
 - The topology files of the structure chains
+- (Optional) A GRO file of the PDB template structure
 - (Optional) Files with itp extensions that selects the atoms restrained during the simulations

 ## MDP files for Gromacs MD simulations

 The protocol has included a set of mdp files (with fixed names) to run the multiple minimization steps, the NVT equilibrations and the NPT production stages.
-The parameters have been optimized for the protocol efficiency and accuracy. **However, if these parameters wants to be modified by the user, the source files can be found in the folder src/start/mdp.
+The parameters have been optimized for the protocol efficiency and accuracy. **However, if these parameters are going to be modified by the user, the source files can be found in the folder src/start/mdp.
 The default temperature of the system is 310K.**

 ## Graphical summary